-Are you looking to find some hiddoen gems in The Netherlands?
-These are 10 great places to visit, off the beaten track, recommended by a local.
+Are you looking to find some hidden gems in The Netherlands?
+These are the best places to visit, off the beaten track, and recommended by a local.

 Why should you go off the beaten path in The Netherlands?

 In recent years I have visited quite a few cities in the Netherlands and the Frisian Hindeloopen has stolen my heart.
-It is tiny, pedestrian-friendly, full of old houses, lots of water (the famous ice-skating event Elfstedentocht runs straight through this town), and it is beautifully situated on the IJsselmeer.
+It really is one of the most beautiful places in the Netherlands.
+It is tiny, pedestrian-friendly, full of historic houses, and there are many canals.
+The town is beautifully situated on the IJsselmeer.

 Tip: besides Hindeloopen, you can also visit other beautiful cities in Southwest Friesland.